iifl-logo

 RESULTS OF OPERATIONS

-The following table sets forth certain information with respect to our results of operations for the six months ended September 30, 2024 and for Fiscal 2024, 2023 and 2022:
+The following table sets forth certain information with respect to our results of operations for the three months period ended at June 30, 2025 and for the Fiscal 2025, 2024 and 2023:

-million) Percentage of total income (%) million) Percentage of total income (%) (Rs million) Percentage of total income (%) million) Percentage of total income (%)
+Particulars ( million) Percentage of total income (%) ( million) Percentage of total income (%) ( million) Percentage of total income (%) ( million) Percentage of total income (%)

 Expenses: